-4.3 Open and close
+4.3 Close and open

 The two most important operations for the locally nameless representation are close and open.
 The former is used for binding terms: it converts atoms (i.e. free names) to indices (i.e. bound names).
 The latter does the reverse, replacing indices that resolve to a particular binding location by free names.